 ESI features a unique “sensor-agnostic” platform that ensures interoperability with various hardware and software vendors’ IoT solutions, regardless of brand or data formats.
 ESI connects sensors ranging from RFID position-information tags, passive and active GPS-enabled WiFi tags to embedded hardware and complex ERP systems, both legacy and next generation technologies.
 ESI also includes real-time alerts and integration with sensors that monitor temperature sensors, pressure and humidity.

 The software platform can be implemented across a global enterprise, either in the cloud or on dedicated servers.
 With ESI, decision makers have total asset visibility of equipment, tools, cargo and processes – anywhere at any time for 360° supply chain clarity.

 As a successfully deployed IoT platform, ESI can help military forces increase efficiencies, reduce costs and enhance situational awareness across its supply chain networks.
-For more details, download White Paper, “Transforming the Defense Supply Chain with IoT Commercial Innovation” or watch video below.
+For more details, download White Paper or watch video below.

 About Tapestry Solutions

 Tapestry Solutions, Inc. is a global provider of information management software and services for defense, government and commercial markets.
 We provide mission planning, training and simulation support to maximize readiness for our warfighters.
 We also help solve logistics challenges for the world’s largest and most complex supply chains.
 Supporting customers from more than 50 locations worldwide, Tapestry Solutions is part of Boeing Global Services.

 Operating as one of Boeing’s three business units, Global Services is headquartered in the Dallas area.
 For more information, visit www.boeing.com/services.